High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Introduction

 Recent theoretical investigations have identified oxygen-related defects in SiC as a distinct family of color centers~\cite{kobayashi2023oxygen,iwamoto2024oxygen}.
 Based on this insight, \textit{ab initio} calculations have proposed that neutral oxygen-substituted silicon vacancies at the $hk$ and $hh$ sites may account for PL5 and PL6~\cite{bai2025origin}.
 These models successfully reproduce the experimentally observed ZFS and ZPL values and predict symmetry axes consistent with experimental observations.
-However, no systematic experimental investigation of spin defects in 4H-SiC generated by oxygen-ion implantation had been reported.
+However, direct experimental evidence for this structural assignment, particularly from isotope-resolved hyperfine spectroscopy, has remained unavailable.

 Here, we present a detailed investigation of the color centers generated by oxygen-ion implantation in 4H-SiC.
 At a dose of $1\times10^{8}$~cm$^{-2}$, four dominant color centers are observed.
 Two of them exhibit optical and spin characteristics consistent with the previously identified PL5 and PL6 defects, while the other two—designated PL7$'$ and PL8$'$—display distinct properties.
-PL7$'$ is likely related to the previously reported basal-like PL7, sharing several spectral features, whereas PL8$'$ represents a newly identified $c$-axis–like defect; its zero-field splitting (ZFS) and zero-phonon line (ZPL) values agree well with theoretical predictions for oxygen–vacancy complexes~\cite{bai2025origin}.
+PL7$'$ is related to the previously reported basal-like PL7, sharing several spectral features, whereas PL8$'$ represents a newly identified $c$-axis–like defect; its zero-field splitting (ZFS) and zero-phonon line (ZPL) values agree well with theoretical predictions for oxygen–vacancy complexes~\cite{bai2025origin}.
 Notably, the generation yield of these single modified divacancies is exceptionally high—together they account for more than 90\% of the total defect population.